-In the first quarter of 2019, a hearing on a jurisdictional issue was held in respect of a lawsuit launched in 2011 by Berry in Nigerian Federal Court against ISPL and Innovia Films Ltd. (collectively, "IFL"), as well as other defendants not affiliated with ISPL.
+Specifically, in the first quarter of 2019, a hearing on a jurisdictional issue was heard in respect of a lawsuit launched in 2011 by Benoy Berry and a company controlled by him, Global Secure Currency Ltd. (collectively "Berry"), in Nigerian Federal Court against CCL Secure Pty Ltd. (formerly Innovia Security Pty Ltd.) ("ISPL"), and Innovia Films Ltd. (collectively "IFL"), as well as other defendants not affiliated with ISPL.
 The court denied IFL's motion to dismiss the lawsuit on the jurisdictional issue.
 IFL is appealing that decision to the highest appeals court in Nigeria.
-The lawsuit alleges that IFL and the co-defendants committed to build a banknote substrate plant in Nigeria, and Berry seeks an order requiring IFL and the co-defendants to build the plant, or in lieu thereof, grant an award of total damages in the amount of \in 1.5 billion (\$2.2 billion).
-IFL intends to vigorously defend this claim, which the Company considers to be without merit and, accordingly, the Company has made no provision for the matter.
+The lawsuit alleges that IFL and the codefendants committed to build a banknote substrate plant in Nigeria and Berry seeks an order requiring IFL and the co-defendants to build the plant or in lieu thereof, grant an award of total damages in the amount of €1.5 billion (\$2.2 billion).
+IFL intends to vigorously defend this claim, which the Company considers to be without merit and accordingly, the Company has made no provision for the matter.